material-components/material-components-web/packages/mdc-textfield/README.md

 CSS Class | Description
 --- | ---
-`mdc-text-field` | Mandatory
+`mdc-text-field` | Mandatory.
-`mdc-text-field--upgraded` | Indicates the text field is upgraded, normally by JavaScript `mdc-text-field--box` | Styles the text field as a box text field `mdc-text-field--outlined` | Styles the text field as an outlined text field `mdc-text-field--fullwidth` | Styles the text field as a full width text field `mdc-text-field--textarea` | Indicates the text field is a `<textarea>` `mdc-text-field--disabled` | Styles the text field as a disabled text field `mdc-text-field--dense` | Styles the text field as a dense text field `mdc-text-field--with-leading-icon` | Styles the text field as a text field with a leading icon `mdc-text-field--with-trailing-icon` | Styles the text field as a text field with a trailing icon `mdc-text-field--focused` | Styles the text field as a text field in focus
+`mdc-text-field--upgraded` | Indicates the text field is upgraded, normally by JavaScript.
+`mdc-text-field--box` | Styles the text field as a box text field.
+`mdc-text-field--outlined` | Styles the text field as an outlined text field.
+`mdc-text-field--fullwidth` | Styles the text field as a full width text field.
+`mdc-text-field--textarea` | Indicates the text field is a `<textarea>`.
+`mdc-text-field--disabled` | Styles the text field as a disabled text field.
+`mdc-text-field--dense` | Styles the text field as a dense text field.
+`mdc-text-field--with-leading-icon` | Styles the text field as a text field with a leading icon.
+`mdc-text-field--with-trailing-icon` | Styles the text field as a text field with a trailing icon.
+`mdc-text-field--focused` | Styles the text field as a text field in focus.

 ### Sass Mixins